Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Day 21 – Buenos Aire Disembarkation

-Enjoy breakfast onboard, then disembark the Celebrity Infinity.
+Enjoy breakfast on board, then disembark the ship.
 For those that have air booked by Enrichment Journeys, enjoy a 5-hour shopping and transfer tour with lunch included before arriving at the airport for your return flight home.
 (L)

 For meals not included in your land programs, all hotels chosen include a restaurant on property where you may relax and enjoy a meal.
 In addition, your guide is available to make suggestions on nearby dining, shopping or sightseeing.